Paper-Trip/uRated-docs/Auth-server/Auth-server Readme.md

+This serves as a starting point to this module

 **Purpose:** This repository will handle user authentication (including investors, fans, and artists) and role-based access control (RBAC).

 - **Tech Stack:** [OAuth 2.0](https://oauth.net/2/), [JWT](https://jwt.io/), [Passport.js](https://www.passportjs.org/), or [Auth0](https://auth0.com/) for third-party integrations.